 the heart, the kind of honor that transcends both circumstances

-of birth and the dull idiocy of pride.
-We bow to no man, but submit
+of birth and the idiocy of pride.
+We bow to no one, but submit

 In short, we accept the responsibility